Manchester City F.C.: Club badge and colours

 On occasions when Manchester City played in a major cup final, the club wore shirts bearing the City of Manchester coat of arms, as a symbol of pride in representing the city at a major event.
 This practice originated from a time when the players' shirts did not normally bear a badge of any kind.
 The club has since abandoned the practice; for the 2011 FA Cup final, its first in the 21st century, City used the usual badge with a special legend, but the Manchester coat of arms was included as a small monochrome logo in the numbers on the back of players' shirts.

+Etihad Stadium in 2015, with the club's former crest.

 A new club badge was adopted in 1997, as a result of the previous badge being ineligible for registration as a trademark.
 This badge was based on the arms of the city of Manchester, and consisted of a shield in front of a golden eagle.
 The eagle is an old heraldic symbol of the city of Manchester; a golden eagle was added to the city's badge in 1958 (but had since been removed), representing the growing aviation industry.
 The shield featured a ship on its upper half representing the Manchester Ship Canal, and three diagonal stripes in the lower half symbolised the city's three rivers – the Irwell, the Irk and the Medlock.
 The bottom of the badge bore the motto "Superbia in Proelio", which translates as "Pride in Battle" in Latin.
 Above the eagle and shield were the three stars, added for decorative purposes.

 On 15 October 2015, following years of criticism from the fans over the design of the 1997 badge, the club announced they intended to carry out a fan consultation on whether to discontinue the current badge and institute a new design.
 After the consultation, the club announced in late November 2015 the badge would be replaced in due course by a new version which would be designed in the style of the older, circular variants.
 A design purporting to be the new badge was unintentionally leaked two days early prior to the official unveiling on 26 December 2015 by the IPO when the design was trademarked on 22 December.
 The new badge was officially unveiled at Manchester City's home match against Sunderland on 26 December.